Red Rock Western Hospitality • FAQs

 What is the standard tip for our Tour Guide?

-The customary 15% to 20% is fine, but it is entirely up to you.
+The customary 15% to 20% gratuity is always appreciated if you enjoyed your tour, but it is entirely up to you.

 Our Guides are here for your pleasure as their first and foremost